Driante/RandomCompressedCoding/papers/Methods.md

 ### Data Analysis

 - A slightly more complicated 3D version of the model has been used in LalazarAbbott to explain the diversity in the shape of the tuning curves in the M1 cortex.
-In their formulation, the weights were uniformly distributed and the random sum was passed by  a rectifying non linearity, with a varying threshold.

-- Knowing that the 3D version has biologically relevance, we first checked that has the same qualitative behaviour of the 1D model.
-Fig.4

-- Then, we check if the model explain the data.
-We mean center and rescale the data to have variance =1.
-The we compared the distribution of the value of complexity across different neurons.
-There is no reason why we should use the value of R2, since our model has no non-linearity.
-Therefore we pick as $\sigma_f$ the $\sigma$ that achieve the minimal KS distance between the complexity histograms.
-At these value, the two histograms are similar.
-These can be read as a sign that the only fact of having random synapses explain a lot of the deviation from the parametric form of the data.
+Briefly

+  ​		 tuning curves of that region were supposed to be linearly tuned to the arm position

+  - $r = a_0 + \sum a_ix_i$

+  - Data shows that tuning curves exhibit a lot of heterogeneity, going from very linear shapes to highly irregular ones (Insert a figure?Maybe in the fig 1?)

+  - The authors explained this heterogeneity with randomness in the connectivity structure.
+The model is the 3D version of the random feedforward network  with conjunctive cells, with two difference (uniform distribution and non linearity).

+  - The idea is that the first layer contain the visual information about the postion, and this information is transmitted to the motor neurons through random connectivity.

+  - To check if the model was able to explained the data, they compared the histogram of two summary statistics of the neural population (see Methods).

   <img src="/home/simone/Documents/Neuroscience/Plots/figure4.svg" style="zoom:50%;" />

 Fig.5 Data and fits. d) K-S distance between the distribution of complexity measure across different neurons.
 The minimum of the K-S distance is attained at $\sigma_f$ .
 The resulting Histogram is plotted in Fig. 5 a. b) Histogram of the R2 distribution.
 Even if the linear model underestimate the number of neurons with a good linear fit,  still gives a population with a broad distribution.
 More linearity can be achieved simply by introducing a non-linearity. c) Fraction of variance explained by the principal components.

+Firstly therefore we asked how much of the data our model was able to explain.
+We generate the response of a 3D network to the same stimuli of the data, and we compare the histogram of the same summary statistic for different values of $\sigma$  (see methods for the data preprocessing) We found that this simple version of the model well capture the complexity distribution of the data at a given $\sigma_f$ , while it fails in capturing the distribution of the linear fitting.

 Finally, we want to analyse the coding properties at this best $\sigma_f$ , and compare them with the classical parametric shape of tuning curves.
-For a fixed noise, there exist two regions in the $N-\sigma$ plane where one coding scheme is better than the other.
-This regions change changing the noise.

 - The noise distribution is extremely irregular.
 The signal to noise variance  has a very broad distribution over neurons, not correlated with the number of trials.
 Moreover no simple parametric function of the mean is able to explain the noise distribution.
-- Therefore, we have been conservative and we analysed the performance of the network over several values of noise variance.
+- Therefore, we first analysed the performance of the network over several values of noise variance, checking where is convenient having irregular tuning curves and where is not.

-	x	-  Finally, we want to analyse the coding properties at this best $\sigma_f$ , and compare them with the classical parametric shape of tuning curves.
-For a fixed noise, there exist two regions in the $N-\sigma$ plane where one coding scheme is better than the other.
-This regions change changing the noise.
-			-  The noise distribution is extremely irregular.
-The signal to noise variance  has a very broad distribution over neurons, not correlated with the number of trials.
-Moreover no simple parametric function of the mean is able to explain the noise distribution.
+- Then we took a different noise distribution for each neuron (see Methods) and we did the same